JoeKnittel/joeknittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 Breiman estimated that, at the time, 98% of statisticians employed such models.

-<font color = "red"><i>NB: As computers are not used to ascertain the underlying structure of the model, we cannot consider data models instances of AI.</i></font>
+<font color = "red"><i>NB: As computers are not used to ascertain the underlying structure of the data, we cannot consider data models instances of AI.</i></font>

 <p class="" style="margin: 16px;"></p>